Items

 When items are no longer useful, you can remove them from service.
 To retain an item's data and relationships without it cluttering up your day-to-day operations, you can archive it for future reference.

-Alternatively, you can permanently delete the item from your customer project!
+Alternatively, you can permanently delete the item from your company database!